menychtak/Containerized_Kubernetes_DataScience_project/README.md

   kubectl get svc
   ```

-- Use the Minikube IP and the NodePort of the frontend service to access the application:
+- Use the Minikube IP and the NodePort of the frontend or backend service to access the application:

   ```
   http://<Minikube-IP>:<NodePort>
   ```
-### 6. Stop Cluster
+### 7. Stop Cluster

 ```bash
 minikube stop